By Jess Rollins

 Feeding Gigo while picking up the ball

-4. Once you've completed about 10 successful repetitions, follow the process in step 2 exactly, but this time be sneaky.
-Only pretend to have a treat in the hand that you bring close to his nose (I call this "empty fingers").
+- Once you've completed about 10 successful repetitions of step 3 in how to train a dog “drop it”, follow the process in step 2 exactly, but this time, be sneaky.
+Only pretend to have a treat in the hand that you bring close to his nose—I call this, "empty fingers".
 He will most likely be fooled and drop the object.
 Give him 3 treats the first time he drops the item when you show him "empty fingers".
 Continue practicing until he will "drop it" for "empty fingers" consistently.
-This "empty fingers" motion is now a useful hand signal for "drop it"!
+This "empty fingers" motion is now a useful hand signal for "drop it!"

 "Empty fingers"

-5. Now we will try to get him to drop a "tasty" item.
+- Now we will learn how to train a dog to drop a ‘tasty’ item.
 Get a hard edible chew.
-Hold it in your hand at one end and offer the other end of the item to your dog - but don't let go!
+Hold it in your hand at one end and offer the other end of the item to your dog — but don't let go!
 Let him put his mouth on it and then say "drop it" while pretending to show him a treat.
 Give him 3 treats the first time he does this and try it again.
-If your dog won't re-take the item, just put it away and practice another time.
+If your dog won't retake the item, just put it away and practice another time.
 Practice this until he is dropping the item right away while you hold on to it.

 Showing Gigo a treat while holding on to the bully stick

-6. Get your hard chew again and some small cubes of meat or cheese.
-This time, you will offer the chew to your dog, let go of it and then right away say "drop it" while pretending to show him a treat.
+- Get your hard chew again and some small cubes of meat or cheese.
+This time, you will offer the chew to your dog, let go of it, and then right away say "drop it" while pretending to show him a treat.
 When he does drop it, give him 10 of your meat or cheese cubes, and then give him the chew to keep!
 If he doesn't release the chew, try showing him your treat first, and if that doesn't work, just let him keep the chew and try again later with a not-quite-so-tasty chew.
-You will be able to build up to higher value items with practice.
+You will be able to build up to higher value items during your practice of how to train a dog to “drop it”.

 Gigo drops the bully stick for "empty fingers"

-7. Practice "drop it" with objects that interest him but he is not allowed to chew such as tissues, pens (with the ink removed), wrappers, shoes, etc. Then practice this outside with items like pine cones, rocks, sticks, leaves, animal poop, etc.
+- Practice how to teach a dog to "drop it" with objects that interest him, but he is not allowed to chew such as tissues, pens (with the ink removed), wrappers, shoes, etc. Then practice these “how to train your dog” steps outside with items like pine cones, rocks, sticks, leaves, animal poop, etc.

 Tips: